What is a credit card?

 The best mantra while managing a credit card is to ‘’Pay as and when you can”.
 Delaying a credit card payment is not a wise option, as banks tend to impose high late payment fees and gradually increase the interest rates charged.
 The customer would actually end up paying way more than his original purchase amount.

-How do global cards help a frequent traveller?
+How do global cards help a frequent traveler?

 What do credit card reward programs offer?